Elohim

 Differences Between Yahweh and the God of Jesus

-Character of Yahweh vs. Jesus’ God:
+The character of Yahweh vs. Jesus’ God

 Wallis argues that the character of Yahweh, as depicted in the Old Testament, is markedly different from the character of God that Jesus portrays in the New Testament.
 Yahweh is often shown as a violent and jealous deity, commanding the extermination of entire populations, such as in the story of Saul and the Amalekites in 1 Samuel 15.